-3.8.7 Analysis and QAQC
+3.8.8 Analysis and QAQC

-Sample preparation, chemical assaying and measurements of specific gravity are carried out by ALS Piteå - Geochemistry, Hammarvägen 22, SE-943 36 Öjebyn, Piteå Norrbotten, Sweden.
+Sample preparation and measurements of specific gravity are carried out by ALS Piteå, Sweden, and chemical assaying is carried out by ALS Loughrea, Ireland.
 These procedures are identical for the mine infill drilling and exploration group drill holes.

 All ALS geochemical hub laboratories are accredited to ISO/IEC 17025:2017.
-As part of the QAQC processes, pulp duplicates are sent from ALS to Hazen Research (Colorado, USA) for Te analysis.
 Table 5 shows an overview of the methods used.
 The "Over-range method" applies to samples where assay result reached upper detection limit of the primary method or within the range where the method is best suited.